wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ---
 Wavefront continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

+## April 2021

+Made improvements to the following integrations and dashboards in April 2021:

+* Zabbix -- Updates to the integration setup instructions and to the out of the box dashboards.
+* Prometheus -- Updated the Prometheus integration to support metric version 2 as default metric format.
+* Tracing dashboard -- Fixed slow Apdex per operation query.
+* Elasticsearch -- Updates to the queries in the dashboards.
+* Linux -- Updates to the integration setup instructions.
+* Pivotal Cloud Foundry:
+  * Fixed charts in the PCF: MySQL dashboard.
+  * Added the VMware Tanzu Application Services tile to the Pivotal Cloud Foundry integration.
+* Istio -- Deprecated the Wavefront Istio adapter and added support to monitor Istio 1.8.
+* Jaeger -- Updates to the integration setup instructions to send data to the Wavefront proxy through gRPC.
+* HipChat -- Removed the HipChat integration.
+* OpenTelemetry -- Updates to the integration setup instructions.

 ## March 2021

 Made improvements to the following integrations in March 2021: